-- Apply and Administer reliable and accurate pure tone audiometric examination, referral or counseling.
+- Apply and administer reliable and accurate pure tone hearing tests.

-- Assess the condition of the external ear relative to the results of the audiometric examination and for the purposes of fitting appropriate hearing protection devices.
+- Assess the condition of the external ear prior to initiating a hearing test and the fitting of appropriate hearing protection devices.

-- Interpret results of noise surveys and noise exposure test results in relation of the requirements of OSHA for a Hearing Conservation Program.
+- Interpret results of noise surveys in relation of the requirements of OSHA for a Hearing Conservation Program.

 Attendees are encouraged to bring their own otoscope and audiometer.